12/23/2025

 Researcher’s Underwater Images Educate

-About a decade ago Chelsea Bennice was on a night dive researching nocturnal marine life when she spotted an octopus with arms stretched out like a parachute.
+About a decade ago, Dr. Chelsea Bennice was on a night dive researching nocturnal marine life when she spotted an octopus with arms stretched out like a parachute.

-“I was in awe of this animal's extraordinary color patterns (an octopus with a teal hue) and its seemingly effortless movements across the reef,” said Bennice, Ph.D., postdoctoral fellow at FAU’s Marine Laboratory, Charles E. Schmidt College of Science.
+“I was in awe of this animal's extraordinary color patterns (an octopus with a teal hue) and its seemingly effortless movements across the reef,” said Bennice, a postdoctoral fellow at the Marine Laboratory in the Charles E. Schmidt College of Science.

-That moment marked the start of a deeper dive into Bennice’s dedication to studying the animal, one of the ocean’s most intelligent and adaptable creatures.
+It was that moment that marked the start of a deeper dive into Bennice’s dedication to study the animal, one of the ocean’s most intelligent and adaptable creatures.
+She said that observing these animals in their natural environment sparks curiosity and an endless number of scientific questions.

-In addition to her research, Bennice said she tries to educate the world by bringing marine science to life through underwater photographs and videos.
+In addition to her research, Bennice, also known as OctoGirl online, said she tries to educate the world by bringing marine science to life through underwater photographs and videos.

-One of her photographs, titled Selfie … Cephie, recently won first place in FAU’s annual Art of Science photography contest.
+One of her photographs, titled Selfie … Cephie, won first place in this year’s Art of Science.
 The image captures a rare underwater encounter where the octopus (also known as cephalopod) reaches for the camera to seemingly take a selfie.

 From identifying species to inspiring conservation, Bennice uses underwater imagery to tell stories that make science accessible.
-Her advice to young researchers: balance data collection with creative communication.
-“Images can transform how people perceive your work,” she said.
+Her advice to young researchers: Balance data collection with creative communication, adding that images can transform how people perceive your work.

 Beyond research, Bennice is an active science communicator dedicated to marine conservation.
 Octopuses, she said, are powerful ambassadors for ocean health.
 Their presence often reflects the condition of ecosystems like reefs, mangroves and seagrass beds.